auth0/docs/articles/quickstart/native/ionic-react/01-login.md

 The `Auth0Provider` component takes the following props:

-- `domain`: The "domain" value present under the "Settings" of the application you created in your Auth0 dashboard
+- `domain`: The "domain" value present under the "Settings" of the application you created in your Auth0 dashboard, or your custom domain if using Auth0's [Custom Domains feature](http://localhost:3000/docs/custom-domains)
 - `clientId`: The "client ID" value present under the "Settings" of the application you created in your Auth0 dashboard

-<%= include('../../spa/_includes/_auth_note_custom_domains') %>

 - `redirectUri`: The URL to where you'd like to redirect your users after they authenticate with Auth0.
-- `useRefreshTokens`: The React SDK will use refresh tokens over relying on session cookies, which can be blocked in many modern browsers.
+- `useRefreshTokens`: The React SDK will use refresh tokens over relying on third-party cookies, which can be blocked in many modern browsers.
 Please read [Refresh Token Rotation](https://auth0.com/docs/tokens/refresh-tokens/refresh-token-rotation) for more information on using refresh tokens with public clients.
 - `cacheLocation`: The location at which to store tokens.
 We use `localstorage` here so that tokens are persisted across app refreshes.

 :::note
 Local Storage should be considered **transient** in a Capacitor app, as the operating system may recover disk space from local storage if it is running low.

-[some blurb here about the SPA SDK extensible cache, when it's ready]
+Please read the [guidance on storage in the Capacitor docs](https://capacitorjs.com/docs/guides/storage#why-cant-i-just-use-localstorage-or-indexeddb).

+The Auth0 React SDK has the ability to use a custom cache implementation to store tokens, if you have a requirement to use a more secure and persistent storage mechanism.

+**Note** that we recommend against using [Capacitor's Storage plugin](https://capacitorjs.com/docs/apis/storage) to store tokens, as this is backed by [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults) and [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) on iOS and Android respectively.
+Data stored using these APIs is not encrypted, not sucure, and could also be synced to the cloud.
 :::

 :::panel Checkpoint